CNAG-Biomedical-Informatics/pheno-ranker/docs/algorithm.md

 ## Step 1: Flatten JSON for reference cohort(s)

 Each object containing one individual (loaded from [PXF](pxf.md) or [BFF](bff.md) files) for the reference cohort(s) is “flattened” into a one-dimensional hash data structure (i.e., associative array or lookup table) and the variables are initialized with weights of `1`.
-For terms that consist of arrays of objects (e.g., _phenotypicFeatures_), the element indices are replaced with the [CURIE](https://www.w3.org/TR/curie/)-style identifier (`"id"`) from the _requires_ ontology class, instead of using the element index.
+For terms that consist of arrays of objects (e.g., _phenotypicFeatures_), the element indices are replaced with the [CURIE](https://www.w3.org/TR/curie/)-style identifier (`"id"`) from the _required_ ontology class, instead of using the element index.
 We used an ad-hoc filtering (that can be changed with a configuration file) to remove variables that do not provide any value to the similarity.
 For instance:

 ```json
 "sex": {